Daniel-Baugh-Institute/BiophysicalModelingOfIntrinsicCardiacNeurons/README.md

   2. Execute the 'IV' function in scAnalysis.py
   Note that a large amount of RAM is required to run this file

+D.	Figure 6
+  1. Raw transcriptomic data and calculations for fold change difference in expression between ion channel genes can be found in RAGP_4subs_raw_Ct_analyzed_Differential_expression.xlsx.
+The figure is also provided in the spreadsheet.

 Instructions for running the models:
 Detailed instructions for running the model in NetPyNE and on the O2S2PARC platform are as follows: